Christopher P. Banks

 Dr. Banks is the Department's pre-law advisor.
 He supervises the pre-law program's Service, Citizenship and Justice Living Learning Community and serves as faculty advisor to the Mock Trial team, Pre-Law Club, and Phi Alpha Delta legal fraternity.
-He teaches graduate courses in American politics, public administration, terrorism and human rights, and law, justice, and society.
-His undergraduate instruction includes teaching courses on constitutional law, civil rights and liberties, the judicial process, American political theory, and American politics.
+He teaches graduate courses in American politics, public administration, federalism, terrorism, and law, justice, and society.
+His undergraduate instruction delivers courses on constitutional law government structures, civil rights and liberties, the judicial process, American political theory, and American politics.
 Before receiving his doctorate, he practiced law in civil and criminal litigation.
 In addition to practicing law and campaigning for state representative in Connecticut in 1988, he received a gubernatorial appointment to serve as an administrative hearing officer for the Connecticut Commission on Human Rights and Opportunities before earning his doctorate in American government at the University of Virginia.

 2020.
 The Judicial Process: Law, Courts and Judicial Politics, 2nd ed.
 (St. Paul, MN: West Academic) (with David M. O'Brien)